 Remember, as a landlord, your responsibility is to make your renters stay comfortable.
 Think of your target market and match the upgrade to their needs and desired functionality to protect your investment’s value.

-Work on the Yard and Curb Appeal
+Work on the Yard

-You won’t get a second chance to change interested tenants’ first impressions.
+As a property owner, you won’t get a second chance to change interested tenants’ first impressions.
 Here are some of the things that you can add to enhance your curb appeal :

-- Fence - If you haven’t yet, build a fence to add privacy and help secure your property as well as give your renter peace of mind.
-With the fence built around the house, it will be easy to add more amenities such as a play space or patio on the next upgrade.
+- Fence - If you haven’t yet, build a fence to add privacy and help secure your rental property as well as give your renter peace of mind.
+With the fence built around the property, it will be easy to add more amenities such as a play space or patio on the next upgrade.